Dunedin doctor murder trial: Accused Venod Skantha killed teen Amber-Rose Rush to protect his career: Crown

 Just minutes before a teenager was stabbed to death in her bed, she had threatened to expose a Dunedin doctor as a sex attacker, a court has heard.

-Venod Skantha, 32, has pleaded not guilty to the murder of 16-year-old Amber-Rose Rush, who was found dead in her Corstorphine home in Dunedin on February 2 last year.
+Venod Skantha ,32, has pleaded not guilty to the murder of 16-year-old Amber-Rose Rush, who was found dead in her Corstorphine home in Dunedin on February 2 last year.

 He also denies four counts of threatening to kill.

-The trial before Justice Gerald Nation and a jury of 10 men and two women began today at the High Court in Dunedin and was expected to last six weeks.
+The trial before Justice Gerald Nation and a jury of 10 men and two women began today at the High Court in Dunedin and is expected to last six weeks.

 Crown prosecutor Richard Smith told the court this afternoon that the allegations would likely have ended the defendant's medical career and could have seen serious charges laid by police.